vhaudiquet/ubuntu-project-docs/docs/MIR/mir-templates-and-rules.md

 (mir-templates-and-rules)=
-# How to use the templates
+# How to use MIR templates

 Whether reporting or reviewing, the templates are used in the same way.
 Only the templates themselves are different.